-This is the BEST soft sugar cookie recipe!
+This is the BEST easy sugar cookie recipe!
 These drop sugar cookies are chewy and soft and perfect with or without frosting – and they are NO CHILL cookies!

 I know I always say something is the BEST or PERFECT, but these really are.
 I’ve fine tuned my “perfect” recipe so that they’re not only soft, but chewy too.
 When I made these for a party everyone absolutely RAVED about them!

-This is an easy drop sugar cookie recipe that turns out the perfect sugar cookie that’s melt in your mouth soft yet chewy at the same time.
-The best part about these sugar cookies is that they’re amazing with frosting, but they’re also good plain.
+This is an easy drop cookie recipe that turns out the perfect soft sugar cookie that’s melt in your mouth yet chewy at the same time.
+The best part about these is that they’re amazing with frosting, but they’re also good plain.
 Plus, you can vary the recipe in so many ways.

 (They’re even good frozen.
 I’m not going to explain how I know, lol.)

-Explaining why these are the best soft sugar cookies requires that we talk a little bit about cookie science.
+Explaining why these are the best soft AND chewy sugar cookies requires that we talk a little bit about cookie science.
 I think it’s important to understand why these are the best.
-But…if you don’t care about cookie science, then just scroll through the pretty pictures. 🙂

 If you’re looking for sugar cookies without baking powder, this is the recipe.
 These are thick, soft sugar cookies with icing (or without).
 They encompass all the best things about a sugar cookie recipe!